katforrest/Statistics-Fundamentals/README.md

 # Statistics-Fundamentals
-This is my repository for learning basic statistics concepts
+This is my repository for exploring new concepts in machine learning and statistics.